kirangeofran/tp/docs/UserGuide.md

 Format: `add NAME_OF_BOOK (optional)/quantity NUMBER_OF_COPIES`

 * If the /quantity argument is not inputted, the default number of copies is 1
-* A maximum of 1000 copies of the books can be stored in the library.
+* A maximum of 1000 copies of the books can be registed in total in the library.
 * To add more copies of a book that already exists, simply type in the name of the book you wish to add, and type in the command per normal.

 Example of usage:

 `add The Book Thief`

+* To add more copies of The Book Thief after it has already been added:
+  `add The Book Thief` again.

 `add The Hunger Games /quantity 50`